lauroguedes/laravel-vuejs-spa/readme.md

 For change the layout type, open the `App.vue` file and edit layout string dynamiq component.

-For change the theme color, open the `resources/assets/js/sass_element-variables.scss` file and uncomment line 2 inserting the color.
+For change the theme color, open the `resources/assets/js/sass/_element-variables.scss` file and uncomment the line 2 by inserting the color.
 If you wish to make a few more changes to the theme, [access the document](https://element.eleme.io/#/en-US/component/custom-theme).